darienmt/FCND-Term1-P2-3D-Motion-Planning/README.md

 ### In the starter code, the goal position is hardcoded as some location 10 m north and 10 m east of map center.
 Modify this to be set as some arbitrary position on the grid given any geodetic coordinates (latitude, longitude)

+Three new parameters were added to the [motion_planning.py](./motion_planning.py#L189-L191) to accept goals coordinates.
+The coordinates are converted to local coordinates at [lines 151 to 152](./motion_planning.py#L151-L152) to be used on the search algorithm.

 ### Write your search algorithm.
 Minimum requirement here is to add diagonal motions to the A* implementation provided, and assign them a cost of sqrt(2).
 However, you're encouraged to get creative and try other methods from the lessons and beyond!

+The diagonals movements were implemented by adding them to the [Action enum](./planning_utils.py#L59-L62).
+The [valid_actions method](./planning_utils.py#L92-L99) was modified to take those actions into account.

 ### Cull waypoints from the path you determine using search.